sw2719/steam-account-switcher/README.md

 * Auto-updating is built-in, and it's fast.
 (Unless GitHub's server is having a hard time..)

-* No annoying update pop-up.
-You can just carry on and update later.

 # How to use
-1. Unpack the archive
+1. Unpack the archive to desired folder
-2. Save it to some folder
-3. Run the exe
+2. Run the exe
 **(Because this program alters your registry values AND is not code-signed, Windows SmartScreen or your Anti-virus might detect it as harmful software.
 You can just ignore it.)**

-4. Import accounts from Steam or add them manually via Menu > Add accounts
+3. Import accounts from Steam or add them manually via Menu > Add accounts
 * Your account names are saved in accounts.yml located in the same folder where exe file is.
-* There's no account limit, but window size increases as you add more account.

-5. Click one of the buttons to change to desired account.
+4. Click one of the buttons to change to desired account.
 * If you previously set auto-login for that account, It just works.
-* (It might show login prompt if you didn't login for a while.
-Steam doesn't let you auto-login after certain period of time.
-If this is the case, refer to below.)

-* If you did not, Login prompt will appear when Steam launches.
-Make sure that the 'Remember my Password' is checked.
+* If login prompt appears, Make sure that the 'Remember my Password' is checked.
 Then enter your password and login as you normally would.
 You will need to enter your Steam Guard code if Mobile Authenticator is enabled.
 Next time you switch to that account, it will login automatically without entering Username / Password and Steam Guard code.

 # Source code information
 * All other branches except master are considered as acitve-development branch and might have issues, bugs, WIP features, or might not just work at all.